Lately I’ve been talking about how God doesn’t kill or visit sickness and disasters upon His children.

 - the whole circle of earthly goods, endowments, riches, advantages, pleasures, etc, which although hollow and frail and fleeting, stir desire, seduce from God and are obstacles to the cause of Christ

-Paul in Ephesians 2:2 calls him the “prince of the power of the air.”
+Paul in Ephesians 2:2 calls Satan the “prince of the power of the air.”
 Here again we see the word archon again, this time translated as the word “prince.”
-The word “power” is the Greek word exousia and “air” is the Greek word ær:
+Here are the Greek words for those two terms:

 - the atmospheric region